foconer/springboot-helloworld-helm/README.md

-This project contains a sample Helm chart used to deploy resources to Kubernetes.
-The project image deployed is found in Docker Hub, https://hub.docker.com/r/foconer/springboot-helloworld.
+This project contains a sample Helm chart for deploying resources to Kubernetes.
+The Docker image used for deployment is available on Docker Hub at: https://hub.docker.com/r/foconer/springboot-helloworld

-This was tested in MacOS Sequoia 15, Docker Desktop, minikube v1.38.0
+This project was tested on macOS Sequoia 15 using Docker Desktop and Minikube v1.38.0

 Prerequisite (local deployment)
 * Install Docker Desktop (29.1.5+) include the kubectl CLI